INSERT(7) - man - phpMan

 Similarly, when ON CONFLICT DO UPDATE is specified, you only need UPDATE privilege on the

 column(s) that are listed to be updated.
-However, ON CONFLICT DO UPDATE also requires
+However, all forms of ON CONFLICT also require

-RETURNING.
-If you use the query clause to insert rows from a query, you of course need to
+If you use the query clause to insert rows from a query, you of course need to have SELECT

 PARAMETERS